adithya-s-sekhar/advanced-youtube-client-ayc/README.md

 So on these computers users have to manually change their setttings to allow batch scripts to open in Windows Console Host.
 But people downloading this from other websites and even from here skipped over the instructions to do that and thought the script was broken.

 So AYC now makes all first time users go through this once before continuing.

+### 7. Where are the instructions?

+AYC was designed to be self explanatory and to give the user "a sense of pride and accomplishment" when they discover it's features.

+No seriously, there is a lack of a good tutorial.
+I rewrote the script multiple times to be as straightforward as it possibly can be.
+Writing a tutorial for this is time consuming.
+And I've already spent more time on this than I should.
+It's a free project.

 ## Links